openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_YOLO_From_Tensorflow.md

 git checkout ed60b90
 ```
 3. Download [coco.names](https://raw.githubusercontent.com/pjreddie/darknet/master/data/coco.names) file from the DarkNet website **OR** use labels that fit your task.
-4. Download the [yolov3.weights](https://pjreddie.com/media/files/yolov3.weights) (for the YOLOv3 model) or [yolov3-tiny.weights](https://pjreddie.com/media/files/yolov3-tiny.weights) (for the YOLOv3-tiny model) file **OR** use your pretrained weights with the same structure
+4. Download the [yolov3.weights](https://pjreddie.com/media/files/yolov3.weights) (for the YOLOv3 model) or [yolov3-tiny.weights](https://pjreddie.com/media/files/yolov3-tiny.weights) (for the YOLOv3-tiny model) file **OR** use your pre-trained weights with the same structure
 5. Run a converter:
 - for YOLO-v3:
 ```sh